gouchangjiang/oneflow-documentation/en/docs/basics_topics/essentials_of_oneflow.md

 * The upstream producer Actor sends a message saying that you can read the data I produce;

-* the downstream consumer Actor sends a message saying that I have used up the data you produced.
+* the downstream consumer Actor sends a message saying that I received the data you produced.

-When this data are used up by all consumers, it can be recycled as a free block and wait for the Actor to produce a new data in next time.
+When this data are received by all consumers, it can be recycled as a free block and wait for the Actor to produce a new data in next time.

 Whenever receiving a message, an Actor will try to decides whether its action conditions are met with.
 There are generally two action conditions:

-* Whether all the data to be read are available;
+* Whether all the input data is available;

-* Whether there are free blocks that can be used for production.
-When the action state is satisfied, the actor starts to launch its internal Kernel to consume incoming data and produce some new data.
+* Whether there are free blocks that can be used for output.
+When the action state is satisfied, the actor starts to launch its internal Kernel to consume input data and produce some new data.

-After action, the Actor will send messages to upstream and downstream:
+After action, the Actor will send messages to upstreams and downstreams:

 * Send a message to the downstream consumer Actor saying that I just produced a piece of data, you can read them;

-* Send a message to the upstream producer Actor saying that I just used up the data you sent me before.
+* Send a message to the upstream producer Actor saying that I just received the data you sent me before.

 Actors only need to care about upstream and downstream messages to decide whether they can act or not.
 All Actors form a **completely decentralized** distributed collaborative network through their own internal state machines and messages exchanging mechanism.